elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-role-of-the-parietal-lobe-in-spatial-awareness.md

 url: /learn/psychology/questions/what-is-the-role-of-the-parietal-lobe-in-spatial-awareness
 score: -1.0
 related_article1:
-    id: 170578
+    id: 170593
-    title: How did the case of Phineas Gage contribute to our understanding of brain rewiring and neuroplasticity?
+    title: >-
+        What are the potential causes and effects of brain damage from trauma and stroke?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-the-case-of-phineas-gage-contribute-to-our-understanding-of-brain-rewiring-and-neuroplasticity
+    url: /learn/psychology/questions/what-are-the-potential-causes-and-effects-of-brain-damage-from-trauma-and-stroke
 related_article2:
-    id: 170576
+    id: 170588
-    title: What is the role of the prefrontal cortex in working memory?
+    title: >-
+        How does the occipital lobe process visual information?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-prefrontal-cortex-in-working-memory
+    url: /learn/psychology/questions/how-does-the-occipital-lobe-process-visual-information
 related_article3:
-    id: 170594
+    id: 170595
-    title: How do genetic and environmental factors contribute to schizophrenia?
+    title: >-
+        What role does the epithalamus play in regulating the circadian rhythm?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-genetic-and-environmental-factors-contribute-to-schizophrenia
+    url: /learn/psychology/questions/what-role-does-the-epithalamus-play-in-regulating-the-circadian-rhythm
 related_article4:
+    id: 170593
+    title: >-
+        What are the potential causes and effects of brain damage from trauma and stroke?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-potential-causes-and-effects-of-brain-damage-from-trauma-and-stroke
+related_article5:
     id: 170591
+    title: >-
-    title: What is the function of the reticular formation in maintaining alertness and awareness?
+        What is the function of the reticular formation in maintaining alertness and awareness?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-function-of-the-reticular-formation-in-maintaining-alertness-and-awareness
-related_article5:
-    id: 170581
-    title: What insights have split-brain research provided about hemispheric functions?
-    subject: Psychology
-    url: /learn/psychology/questions/what-insights-have-splitbrain-research-provided-about-hemispheric-functions
 ---

 &nbsp;